 Good nutrition is important for everyone, but eating a healthy, balanced diet often becomes more difficult with age.
 Decreased appetite, dietary restrictions, financial problems, oral health issues, and depression or loneliness may interfere with eating.
 Over time, poor nutrition can make chronic diseases worse.
 It can also increase the risk of infection and slow down healing.

 Loss of appetite, whether due to disease, medical treatment, or simply aging, is common among older people.
-As a caregiver, you want your loved one to get the nutrition he or she needs to maintain strength and to recuperate, so when they don’t eat you may become frustrated and worried.
+As a caregiver, you want your loved one to get the nutrition they need to maintain strength and to recuperate, so when they don’t eat you may become frustrated and worried.

 The first step is to consider why your loved one isn’t eating at all or isn’t eating the “right” foods.
 If your father turns up his nose his new low-fat diet after a heart attack, it may be due as much to fear as to how “horrible” the new foods taste.
 Or perhaps your mother’s appetite is fine, but dementia makes it difficult for her to focus on the task of eating or she craves sweets to the exclusion of more nutrient-rich foods.